Battle Honours Ltd COVID-19 Update 03/07/2020

-Please do bear with us until further clarification is provided for us to make an informed decision on your tour, to do this without official guidance may result in lost flight/ferry/tunnel and hotel bookings, our plan, as it has remained since the outbreak of COVID-19 is to reschedule tours as opposed to cancel them on a rolling basis.
+Please do bear with us until further clarification is provided so we can make an informed decision on your tour, to do this without official guidance may result in lost flight/ferry/tunnel and hotel bookings, our plan, as it has remained since the outbreak of COVID-19 is to reschedule tours as opposed to cancel them on a rolling basis.

 On the advice of the authorities we are fully running the office from home and minimising risks/costs wherever possible.
 All of these measures are to ensure that once the coronavirus cloud lifts, we are in a position to offer you battlefield tours promptly and for years to come.